keu/docs/astro/deferrable-operators.md

 ## Prerequisites

-To use deferrable operators on Astronomer Cloud, you must deploy your code to a Deployment running [Astronomer Runtime 4.0+](runtime-release-notes.md#astronomer-runtime-400).
+To use deferrable operators on Astro, you must deploy your code to a Deployment running [Astro Runtime 4.0+](runtime-release-notes.md#astro-runtime-400).
 For more information on upgrading your Deployment's Runtime version, read [Upgrade Runtime](upgrade-runtime.md).

-To use deferrable operators available exclusively on Astronomer Runtime, you must additionally add the `astronomer-operator-wrappers` package to the `packages.txt` file of your Astronomer project.
+To use deferrable operators available exclusively on Astro Runtime, you must additionally add the `astronomer-operator-wrappers` package to the `packages.txt` file of your Astro project.

 :::info

-Support for the Triggerer in local Airflow environments running via the Astronomer Cloud CLI is coming soon.
+Support for the Triggerer in local Airflow environments running via the Astro CLI is coming soon.
 In the meantime, this means that you cannot test deferrable operator functionally locally.
 If you run a DAG locally that imports a deferrable operator, the DAG falls back to using the non-deferrable version of that operator.

 :::